roachhd/serenity/the-agreement/the-agreement.md

 1. You do those three things.
 2. You also agree to close everything else on your computer and give yourself an hour of undistracted time to read this book.
+3. I agree to keep things short, to make the most of your time, and to teach you some really useful skills.

+With that out of the way, I am incredibly glad you're here.
+Thanks for reading.